 The Code of Corporate Governance recommends that a majority of the members of the Compensation Committee should be independent directors.
-With all its members designated as independent directors, the Compensation Committee's composition is compliant with this recommendation.
+With all its members designated as independent directors, the Compensation compliant with Committee's composition is recommendation.

 Commitments and CSR Committee